California Civil Rights Lawsuit Settlement Amounts

 Our Huntington Beach employment lawyer team is ready to evaluate your case and help you seek the maximum compensation available under law.

-• Whether the case settles early or goes to trial.
-Cases that proceed to trial can result in higher awards but involve greater risk and longer timelines.
+• Early settlement versus trial: Cases that proceed to trial can result in higher awards but involve greater risk, longer timelines, and uncertainty.

-• Quality of legal representation.
-Our experienced civil rights attorneys often secure more favorable outcomes.
+• Quality of legal representation: Experienced civil rights attorneys are often better positioned to identify all available damages, overcome defense strategies, and secure more favorable outcomes.

 FactorPotential Impact